 Unbolt the cable from the generator and disconnect the other two electrical connectors.
 Lay it aside so that it makes as much room as possible over the thermostat housing.

-Using your 8 mm swivel socket and an extension, unbolt the three bolts holding the thermostat cover on.
+Using your 8 mm flex socket and an extension, unbolt the three bolts holding the thermostat cover on.
 Remove the cover.

 Under the cover you'll find the thermostat.
 There is also an o-ring around its edge.
 Pull both the thermostat and o-ring from the housing and set them aside.